Tools4everBV/HelloID-Conn-Prov-Target-Topdesk-Operators/README.md

 "externalLinks": []
 ```

-If you don't need the mapping of the department field or the budgetholder field in Topdesk, you can remove `department.lookupValue` or `budgetHolder.lookupValue` from the field mapping.
+If you don't need the mapping of the department field or the budgetholder field in TOPdesk, you can remove `department.lookupValue` or `budgetHolder.lookupValue` from the field mapping.
 The create and update script will skip the lookup action.

 > [!IMPORTANT]
 > The branch lookup value `branch.lookupValue` is still mandatory.